Nay_ho_tze's Medicine Musings

 she lightly dismissed my homage, stating matter of factly, “you are indian”

-that even still, after all these years, i wish i could have a do over,
+that even still, after all these years, i wish i could have a do over -

 so that for the sake of truth and honour,

-this aries sun confessed that while my heart sincerely wanted to believe what she said,
+this aries sun confessed that, while my heart sincerely wanted to believe what she said,

-but that i had no paper trail to corroborate what my heart knew …
+that i had no paper trail to corroborate what my heart knew …

-and not yet having met Black Elk who said,
+(and personally not yet having met Black Elk who said,

 "

-If you have one drop of Indian blood in your veins, then you are Indian,"
+If you have one drop of Indian blood in your veins, then you are Indian"),

-was misread inadvertently as my unwillingness to lay claim to my heritage.
+was inadvertently misread as my unwillingness to lay claim to my heritage.

-Thenceforth, the whole tone of our conversation changed …
+Needless to say, thenceforth, the whole tone of our conversation changed …

 Warlike impatient now, the Princess got up from her seat, came out from behind the counter